IshaanAdarsh/Postgres-extension-tutorial/SGML/Procedural-language.md

 - Knowledge about the Postgres Development Libraries

 ### Step 1: Create the Extension Directory

-Create a new directory for your extension project.
-You can choose any location on your system.
-Let's assume you create the directory in your home folder:
+- Create a new directory for your extension project.
 ```bash
 mkdir ~/pg_py_ext
 cd ~/pg_py_ext
 ```

 ### Step 2: Create the SQL Script File (pg_py_ext--1.0.sql)

-Next, we'll create the SQL script file that defines the extension's functions and features.
-Create a file named `pg_py_ext--1.0.0.sql` in the `pg_py_ext` directory with the following content:
+- Create a file named `pg_py_ext--1.0.0.sql` in the `pg_py_ext` directory with the following content:

 ```sql
 -- pg_py_ext--1.0.0.sql